-Basketball coach.
-Born Philip Douglas Jackson on September 17, 1945 in Deer Lodge, Montana.
-Widely considered one of the greatest coaches in the history of the National Basketball Association, Phil Jackson led the Chicago Bulls to six NBA titles from 1989 to 1998 and the Los Angeles Lakers to three consecutive NBA titles.
+Basketball player, coach and executive.
+Born Philip Douglas Jackson on September 17, 1945, in Deer Lodge, Montana.
+Widely considered one of the greatest coaches in the history of the National Basketball Association, Phil Jackson led the Chicago Bulls to six NBA titles from 1989 to 1998, and won another five titles with the Los Angeles Lakers the following decade.

 The son of Assemblies of God ministers, Phil Jackson and his siblings grew up without movies, dancing or television.
 He played basketball, football and baseball in high school and was recruited to North Dakota to play basketball after graduation.
 While there, he helped his team win third- and fourth-place finishes in the NCAA Division II championships.

-In 1967, Phil Jackson was drafted in the second round by the New York Knicks, where he played as a favored substitute for several years before joining the starting lineup.
-Though he was intelligent, hard working, and a good all-round athlete, he was never a star player.
+In 1967, Phil Jackson was drafted in the second round by the New York Knicks, where he played as a favored substitute for two NBA championship-winning teams.
+Though he was an intelligent, hard-working athlete, Jackson was never a star player.
 He retired from play in 1980.

-Despite the success, tension grew between Phil Jackson and the Bulls general manager Jerry Krause.
+Despite the success, tension grew between Phil Jackson and Bulls general manager Jerry Krause.
 After winning the title in 1998, Jackson took a year off, and then joined the Los Angeles Lakers in 1999.
-He had immediate success with the team, leading them to a three-peat against the Indiana Pacers, Philadelphia 76ers and New Jersey Nets in 2000, 2001 and 2002.
-Tension between star players Kobe Bryant and Shaquille O'Neal frequently made headlines, and Jackson himself often clashed with Bryant, who regularly disregarded the coach??s set offense.
+He had immediate success with the team, winning three consecutive titles from 2000 to 2002.
+Tension between star players Kobe Bryant and Shaquille O'Neal frequently made headlines, and Jackson himself often clashed with Bryant, who regularly disregarded the coach's set offense.
 In 2004, Jackson left the team.